 Is an airline credit card worth it?

-Though they offer less flexibility than general travel cards, airline cards reward your loyalty with a number of features that can make your travel experience more rewarding and save you a lot of money, even after you factor in the cost of an annual fee.
+They offer less flexibility and might have an annual fee, but airline cards can make your travel experience easier and save you a lot of money, even after you factor in the cost of an annual fee.

-Here’s a look at some of the top airline credit card benefits to look out for:
+Here’s a look at some of the top airline credit card benefits:

-Free checked bags: With this perk, you and those traveling with you can avoid paying a fee for your first checked bag.
-Many airlines charge $30 to $35 per checked bag, per trip, so the savings can add up, especially if you’re traveling with a large family and use an airline card that offers free checked bags for several passengers.
+Free checked bags: Avoid paying a fee for your first checked bag and a travel companion’s bag.
+Many airlines charge $30 to $35 per checked bag, per trip, so the savings can add up, especially if you’re traveling with a large family.

 Fast track to elite airline status: Frequent flyers looking for an enhanced flying experience will have to spend thousands of dollars and spend a lot of time in the air to unlock the top-of-the-line perks that come with elite status.
-But an airline credit card can cut down on the eligibility requirements and may even come with welcome offers and additional credits that get you elite status faster.
+But the right airline credit card can cut down on the eligibility requirements and may even come with automatic elite status or welcome offers and additional credits that get you elite status faster.

 Travel companion pass: Earning an airline companion pass takes some work, but if you qualify you can bring a passenger along on a future flight for free (though you’ll still have to pay taxes and fees).
 Some airlines even offer companion passes that let you bring a guest with you on any flight you book for a year or more.